-The K239 Chunmoo K-MLRS is a South Korean GPS-guided precision rocket artillery system.
-Development commenced in 2009.
+The K239 Chunmoo K-MLRS (Korean Multiple Launch Rocket System) is a South Korean GPS-guided precision rocket artillery system.
+The launcher carries two launch pods that can hold three types of rockets: 20 130 mm unguided rockets, previously used on the K136 Kooryong.
 Rockets were developed by Hanwha Corporation and the 4 axle launcher vehicle was developed by Hanwha Defense Systems (formerly Doosan DST).
 South Korean MoD plans to order a first batch of 58 Chunmoo units to replace the US M270 MLRS.
 In the near future it might replace the older K136 Kooryong.
 It enters in service with the South Korean army (ROK) in 2014 and now fielded with the ROK Army and Marine Corps.
 In concept the Chunmoo is similar to the US M270 MLRS artillery rocket system.

 It is a new generation of artillery weapon able to fire different calibers of rockets.
 One vehicle can fit 130 mm and 239 mm rockets at once, can also fire 227 mm rockets for M270 MLRS compatibility, to replace K136.
 The Chunmoo provides the Army with a non-nuclear, all-weather, indirect, area fire weapon system to strike counter-fire, air defense, armored formations, and other high-payoff targets at all depths of the tactical battlefield.
 Primary missions of MLRS include the suppression, neutralization, and destruction of threat fire support and forward area air defense targets.
 The 239mm guided rocket has a range of 160 km and is used mainly as a “bunker buster”.